XDwightsBeetsX/MySQL-connecting/README.md

 See these pagecs on [creating a new connection](https://dev.mysql.com/doc/workbench/en/wb-mysql-connections-new.html) and [verifying the connection](https://www.mysqltutorial.org/getting-started-with-mysql/connect-to-mysql-server/)

+I have included a test_conection.py script to test the connection using the mysql-server-python API.

 ## Basic SQL Commands

 SQL stands for *Structured Query Language*, and defines the syntax for querying databases to retrieve data, and write entries.